 Everyone is eligible to join a student organization, and you can get involved as a first-year student at Meridian!
 Students in some programs can even belong to more than one CTSO.
 Want to know what CTSO you should join?
 Here’s a breakdown based on your program:

 Business Professionals of America (BPA) serves students enrolled in Business Technology, Digital Media, Health Informatics and Information Technology.

 HOSA serves Biomedical Sciences – STEM Academy, Health Careers, Health Informatics, Pharmacy Technician, Practical Nursing and Radiologic Technology students.

-SkillsUSA members include students from Air Conditioning and Refrigeration, Automotive Technology, Collision Repair Technology, Computer Aided Drafting, Electrical Technology, Facilities Management, Information Support and Networking Systems, Pre-Engineering – STEM Academy, Precision Metal Fabrication, Product Development and Machining, Residential and Commercial Construction, and Welding.
+SkillsUSA members include students from Air Conditioning and Refrigeration, Automotive Technology, Collision Repair Technology, Computer Aided Drafting, Culinary Arts, Electrical Technology, Facilities Management, Information Support and Networking Systems, Pre-Engineering – STEM Academy, Precision Metal Fabrication, Product Development and Machining, Residential and Commercial Construction, and Welding.

 National Technical Honor Society